elastic/apm-pipeline-library/vars/README.md

 ```

 * user: the GitHub user.
 Mandatory
-* team: the GitHub teamd.
+* team: the GitHub team or list of GitHub teams.
 Mandatory
 * org: the GitHub organisation.
 Optional.
 Default: 'elastic'

 ## isPR